National Career Readiness Certificate (NCRC)

 NCRC benefits students.
 How does it benefit schools?

-The results of students’ certifications can be applied to the School Performance Index (SPI) starting with the 2015-16 school year.
+The results of students’ certifications can be applied to the School Performance Index (SPI).
 Students’ results will be incorporated into the College and Career Readiness (CCR) Indicator.

 Questions on School Performance Index?